XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Abstract

 \section{Abstract}

-X-ray binary accretion disk winds can carry away a significant fraction of the originally infalling matter and hence strongly affect the accretion flow and the long-term evolution of the binary system.
-However, accurate measurements of their mass outflow rates are challenging due to uncertainties in our understanding of the 3D wind structure.
+X-ray binary accretion disk winds can carry away a significant fraction of the matter transferred from the companion and hence strongly affect the accretion flow and the long-term evolution of the binary.
+However, accurate mass outflow rate measurements are challenging due to uncertainties in our understanding of the 3D wind structure.
 Most studies employ absorption line spectroscopy that only gives us a single sightline through the wind streamlines.
 Hercules X-1 is a peculiar X-ray binary which allows us to avoid this issue, as its warped, precessing accretion disk naturally presents a range of sightlines through the vertical structure of its disk wind.
-Here we present the first results from a large, coordinated campaign on Her X-1 led by the new \xrism\ observatory and supported by \xmm, \nustar\ and \chandra.
-We perform a time-resolved analysis and constrain the properties of the wind vertical structure.
-Thanks to the precision spectroscopy of \xrism/Resolve, we directly detect the Her X-1 orbital motion in the evolution of the outflow velocity.
-After correcting for this effect, we observe an increase in velocity from 250 km/s to 600 km/s as the wind rises to greater heights above the disk.
-The wind column density decreases with height, as expected, but its ionization parameter only evolves weakly, and is consistent with freezing out as the wind expands away.
-Additionally, we detect a new orbital dependence of the wind properties, revealing a likely second wind component that appears only briefly after the eclipse of Her X-1 by the secondary star.
+Here we present the first results from a large, coordinated campaign on Her X-1 led by the new \xrism\ observatory (with an exposure of 210 ks) and supported by \xmm, \nustar\ and \chandra.
+We perform a time-resolved analysis and constrain the wind properties.
+With \xrism/Resolve, we directly detect the Her X-1 orbital motion with an amplitude of 170 km/s in the evolution of the wind velocity.
+After correcting for this effect, we observe an increase in wind velocity from 250 km/s to 600 km/s as the wind rises to greater heights above the disk.
+The wind column density decreases with increasing height, as expected, but its ionization parameter \logxi\ evolves only weakly from 3.65 to 3.9 as the wind expands away.
+Additionally, we detect a new orbital dependence of the wind properties, revealing a likely second component that appears only briefly after the eclipse by the secondary star.

 \keywords{\uat{Accretion}{14} --- \uat{High Energy astrophysics}{739} --- \uat{Neutron stars}{1108}}